-Last August, some of Florida Museum’s scientists and paleontology volunteers went on a fossil hunting trip to Nebraska.
-Watch as they ‘jacket’ a complete oreodont skull and bring it back to the lab.
-The windy wilds of Nebraska are not ideal for examining fragile fossils, so researchers used a plaster ‘jacket’ to carefully transport the fossil and surrounding soil back to the shelter of a lab for further study.
+In August 2017, some Florida Museum scientists and paleontology volunteers went on a fossil hunting trip to Nebraska.
+Watch as they “jacket” a complete oreodont skull in the field and prepare it for transport back to the lab.
+The windy wilds of Nebraska are not ideal for examining fragile fossils, so researchers used a plaster “jacket” to carefully transport the fossil and surrounding soil back to the shelter of a lab for further study.

-Then the plaster bowl is very carefully turned over, using shovels if necessary, so the fossil and surrounding dirt is turned over.
-For larger specimens, some of the extra dirt is carefully removed from the plaster ‘jacket’ to make transporting easier.
+Then the plaster bowl is carefully turned over, using shovels if necessary, so the fossil and surrounding dirt is held inside the bowl.
+For larger specimens, some of the extra dirt is carefully removed from the plaster “jacket” to make transporting easier.
 Some fossils are large enough to require cranes and trucks to remove from the site.
 In this case, the fossil was small enough to be carried back to the lab.

 Video features Rachel Narducci, Robert Tarnuzzer (the oreodont skull discoverer) and William Keeler.
 Filmed by Florida Museum’s Jeff Gage; edited by Barrett Daniel and Rachel Narducci.